Stop acquiring new debt

 Improving your credit score can also help you get out of debt.
 When you have a low score, you almost always pay higher interest rates on everything from credit cards to personal loans.

-Gem: Check your credit reports to make sure there are no mistakes or violations, stay on top of payments and pay your bills on time and in full every month, not applying for new accounts too often, and keeping your credit utilization ratio under 10%.
+Check your credit reports to make sure there are no mistakes or violations, stay on top of payments - pay your bills on time and in full every month, do not apply for new accounts often, and keep your credit utilization ratio under 10%.

 Why this matters: A higher credit score can get you to access debt consolidation products with more competitive terms and lower interest rates.